ramrattanjonathan/thereviewproject/README.md

 # The Review Project

-My first website created using HTML, CSS, JavaScript (notes and details at the bottom).
+My first ever website, created using HTML, CSS, JavaScript (notes and details at the bottom).

 The website features album reviews but in a much more appealing and immersive layout.
 It is very unpractical but creating it helped me learn the basics of HTML, CSS, and JavaScript.